JanisM91/robertalab-nao/README.md

     Clone the repository: git clone https://github.com/OpenRoberta/robertalab-nao.git

-Open fsToken.java in your favourite editor.
+Open naoconnect.java in your favourite editor.
 Edit the configuration parameters(ip,port,...) to fit your needs.
-You need the additional .jar's mentioned above in the same path as your fsToken.java file.
+You need the additional .jar's mentioned above in the same path as your naoconnect.java file.
-* Compile it: javac -cp ~~commons-net-3.1.jar;~~jsch-0.1.54.jar fsToken.java
+* Compile it: javac -cp commons-net-3.1.jar;jsch-0.1.54.jar naoconnect.java
-* Execute it: java -cp ~~commons-net-3.1.jar;~~jsch-0.1.54.jar;. fsToken
+* Execute it: java -cp commons-net-3.1.jar;jsch-0.1.54.jar;. naoconnect

 ### TODO